IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer: Experiments

-\textbf{Implementation} Our IML-ViT model is implemented with PyTorch and trained on NVIDIA RTX 3090 GPUs for 200 epochs with a batch size of 1 in each GPU (16GB of graphics memory).
-Accumulate batch strategy is applied with a size of 32.
-We pad all images to a resolution of 1024x1024, except for those that exceed this limit.
-For the larger images, we resized them to the longer side to 1024 and maintain their aspect ratio.
-Before training, following MVSS-Net, common data augmentation techniques were applied, including re-scaling, flipping, blurring, rotation, and various naive manipulations (e.g., randomly copy-moving or inpainting rectangular areas within a single image).
-We initialize ViT-B with MAE pre-trained weights on ImageNet-1k and used the AdamW optimizer~\cite{AdamW_2019} with a base learning rate of 1e-4.
-We scheduled the learning rate using a cosine decay strategy~\cite{cosine_decay_2017}.
+\textbf{Implementation} We pad all images to a resolution of 1024x1024, except for those that exceed this limit.
+For the larger images, we resized them to the longer side to 1024 and maintained their aspect ratio.
+During training, following MVSS-Net~\cite{MVSS_2021}, common data augmentation techniques were applied, including re-scaling, flipping, blurring, rotation, and various naive manipulations (e.g., randomly copy-moving or inpainting rectangular areas within a single image).
+We used the AdamW optimizer~\cite{AdamW_2019} with a base learning rate of 1e-4, scheduled with a cosine decay strategy~\cite{cosine_decay_2017}.
 The early stop technique was employed during training.

+\textbf{Complexity} Training IML-ViT with a batch size of 2 per GPU consumed 22GB of GPU memory per card.
+Using four NVIDIA 3090 GPUs, the model was trained on a dataset of 12,000 images over 200 epochs, taking approximately 12 hours.
+For inference, a batch size of 6 per GPU required 20GB of GPU memory, with an average prediction time of 0.094 seconds per image.
+Reducing the batch size to 1 decreased the GPU memory requirement to 5.4GB.
+We also compare the number of parameters and FLOPs with SoTA models in Table \ref{tab:compexity} and achieve highly competitive results.